openstack/ironic-inspector/README.rst

-  In Kilo release with *python-ironicclient* 0.5.0 or newer Ironic defaults to reporting provision state ``AVAILABLE`` for newly enrolled nodes.  **ironic-discoverd** will refuse to conduct introspection in this state, as such nodes are supposed to be used by Nova for scheduling.
+  In Kilo release with *python-ironicclient* 0.5.0 or newer Ironic defaults to reporting provision state ``AVAILABLE`` for newly enrolled nodes.  **ironic-inspector** will refuse to conduct introspection in this state, as such nodes are supposed to be used by Nova for scheduling.
   See `Node States`_ for instructions on how to put nodes into the correct state.